Salomons - CCCU

 Outcomes and feedback

-Following the interviews, candidates are informed of the outcome by email and are invited, if they wish, to receive brief telephone feedback on their interview performance with a member of the interview panel.
+Following the interviews, candidates are informed of the outcome by email and are invited, if they wish, to receive brief feedback on their interview performance from a member of the interview panel.

-The Course is unfortunately not able to offer feedback to applicants who are not short-listed for interview.
+The Course is unfortunately not able to offer individual feedback to applicants who are not short-listed for interview due to the large number of applications received.

 Criminal Records Bureau and Health Checks